Are you interested in having a meaningful spiritual walk or practice in your life?

 Meditation and Reflection

-It takes just a few seconds to stop and reflect on yourself, your choices, your life, your environment, and your world.
-If you can hold that space for 17 seconds, then you can change your life.
+Yet, you can start right here and now by taking just a few seconds to stop and reflect on yourself, your choices, your life, your environment, and your world, every day.
+If you can hold that space for 17 seconds, then you can change the projector of your life.

 Your Life Is Your Spiritual Walk